nextcloud/integration_google/README.md

 We would be more than excited if you would like to collaborate with us.
 We will merge pull requests for new features and fixes.
 We also would love to welcome co-maintainers.

 If there is a strong business case for any development of this app, we will consider your wishes for our roadmap.
 Please [contact your account manager](https://nextcloud.com/enterprise/) to talk about the possibilities.

+## Development guide

+1. Setup Nextcloud development environment (such as [nextcloud-docker-dev](https://github.com/juliushaertl/nextcloud-docker-dev))
+1. Install the files for this app in the development environment (I like to modify the `nextcloud-docker-dev` `docker-compose.yml` file and add a volume like this: `- ../google_synchronization:/var/www/html/apps/google_synchronization:ro`.
+Please read that project's README for alternative methods.)
+1. Install PHP dependencies (install [Composer](https://getcomposer.org/), run `composer install`)
+1. Install Node dependencies (install [Node.js](https://nodejs.org/en/), run `npm install`)
+1. Build JavaScript bundle: `npm run dev` or `npm run watch`
+1. Enable the app.
+Go to the apps page in your development version of Nextcloud, find "Google Synchronization", and click "Enable"